 And it’s not only limited to the .onion websites, anything and everything which isn’t accessible by those traditional browsers can generally be accessed with an uncensored search engine!

-But before visit any of listed uncensored search engine, I want to share something with you that can help you to protect your identity on the internet.
+Before visiting any of the listed uncensored search engines, I’d like to share something with you that can help you protect your identity on the internet.

-- Download tor Browser and install in your PC.
-But Don’t run Tor Browser right now.
+- Download Tor Browser and install on your PC.
+But Don’t run Tor Browser yet.

-- Download NordVPN and install in your PC, and Configure Setting after install, the mandatory setting is on Internet Kill Switching or App kill switching.
+- Download NordVPN and install in your PC, then, Configure it for maximum security.
+(Enable the Kill switch/ App kill switch.
+Read this NordVPN review for details).

 - Connect your NordVPN client by any Onion over VPN server, if the connection is successfully setup then go to next step

-- Now Start your Tor browser, Icon you can find on your desktop.
+- Now Start Tor browser, you can find the icon on your desktop.

-- Now you are ready for visiting any onion link or deep web links.
+- Now, you may visit any of the onion link or deep web links.